the-tobias-project/hydra/README.md

 (or, if the executable bit is active, `./up.sh`)

 This will first build your image to include all necessary libraries and runtime requirements, then run the data prep script located in `testData/`.
-This script may take on the order of ~10m to complete, depending on your network connection and computational resources available.
+This script may take anywhere between 10 minutes to several hours to complete, depending on network connections and computational resources available.

 Once the `up.sh` script has completed, you should find yourself inside the docker container with a prompt that looks like this: